jieqiyue/jieqiyue/README.md

  - 🔭 SpaceX FanBoi, die for space😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - 🛸 I love basketball🏀，swimming🏊🏻，photography📷，fitness💪🏻，cycling🚴

  - I do backend developer and a bit of everything :heart: